 5 Reasons Why Excel for Inventory Management Sucks

-Excel is known to be one of the most commonly used data entry platform program, but when it comes to inventory management, it just doesn’t seem to work that good.
+Microsoft Excel is known to be one of the most commonly used data entry platform program.
+But when it comes to inventory management, it just doesn’t seem to work that great.

 The thing with Excel is that the employees would need to enter the information manually.
 That’s the reason for which mistakes are most certainly going to be made.